ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>This Afternoon</h3>A chance of showers and thunderstorms after 3pm.
+         <h3>This Afternoon</h3>Showers and thunderstorms likely after 3pm.
+Some of the storms could be severe.
 Mostly sunny, with a high near 85.
-South wind 13 to 17 mph, with gusts as
+South wind
-         high as 25 mph.
-Chance of precipitation is 30%.<br></div>
+         around 17 mph, with gusts as high as 24 mph.
+Chance of precipitation is 60%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Tonight</h3>Showers and thunderstorms likely before 8pm, then showers and thunderstorms between 8pm and 11pm, then a chance of showers
+         <h3>Tonight</h3>Showers and thunderstorms likely before 8pm, then showers and thunderstorms between 8pm and 1am, then a chance of showers
-         and thunderstorms between 11pm and 1am.
-Some of the storms could produce heavy rain.
+         and thunderstorms between 1am and 5am.
+Some of the storms could be severe and produce heavy rain.
 Mostly cloudy.
+Low around
-Low around 49, with temperatures rising to around 51 overnight.
-West wind 12 to 16 mph, with gusts as high as 24 mph.
-Chance of precipitation is 100%.<br></div>
+         49, with temperatures rising to around 51 overnight.
+West wind 12 to 16 mph, with gusts as high as 25 mph.
+Chance of precipitation is 90%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">